 As your skin becomes more dry, it will lead to more flakes and dandruff production.
 You may also see redness and scales as a result of your dry, itchy scalp.
 There may also be environmental causes, as the air is drier in areas like Arizona and Nevada.

-Dandruff does not only affect the scalp.
+Dandruff affects not only the scalp but other areas as well.
 You may notice dry flakes around your ears, eyebrows, and even on your face.
 Scientifically, it’s known as seborrheic dermatitis, but to everyone else, it’s those annoying white flakes that make it impossible to wear black.

 In more severe cases, you may notice thicker pink or scaly lesions that have silver white scales, which are actually known as psoriasis.
 You will need to check in with a doctor if you notice these types of flakes.